KMSOMERS/Kieran-Somers-Site/site/content/post/Day2.md

 showpagemeta = true
 showcomments = true
 +++
 I've been really busy today so I unfortunately didn't manage to get an hour of programming in.
-Instead I used that time to update my CV as I have been in my current role for nearly 2 years now and its crazy how much I have improved.
-So instead of doing a usual todays progress ill be listing what suprised me when updating my CV and my thoughts on the process.
+Instead I used that time to update my CV as I have been in my current role for nearly 2 years and its crazy how much I have improved.
+Instead of doing a usual todays progress update ill be listing what suprised me when updating my CV and my thoughts on the process.

 <b>Today's Progress:</b> I updated my CV to reflect the experience I have gained over the past 2 years.